-Food: Each child's family supplies nutritious snacks and lunches for their child each day.
+Daily Food and Snacks: Each child's family supplies nutritious snacks and lunches for their child each day.
 Place snacks in a Ziploc bag labeled "am snack" and "pm snack" with your child's first and last name.
-Ensure your child has a nutritious breakfast prior to drop off, include foods from each food group in lunches, and exclude food which needs to be heated, glass containers, soda, and candy.
+If you provide juice for snack time, please label the containers "am" and "pm" with your child's first and last names.
+We will gather together, say grace, and eat our midday meal together.
+Ensure your child has a nutritious breakfast prior to drop off, include foods from each food group in lunches, and exclude food that needs to be heated, glass containers, soda, and candy.